Where are you located?

 What downstream applications does your isolation platform support?

 Currently, there are no limits when it comes to downstream applications.
-We have helped researchers isolate exosomes for use in downstream analyses involving DNA, RNA, and proteins in a variety contexts that range from therapeutics to diagnostics.
+We have downstream analyses involving the sequencing of DNA, RNA, and proteomics in a variety of contexts that range from therapeutics to diagnostics.

 Does your process include size exclusion steps?

-No, we do basic centrifugation at the start of our protocols to remove cellular debris.
-You are more than welcome to use any additional downstream processing steps you desire, but this is not necessary for most customers.
+No, we do basic centrifugation at the start of our protocols to remove cellular debris if needed.
+You are more than welcome to use any additional downstream processing steps you desire, but this is not necessary for most uses.